Criminal Law: Arson | Assault | Attempted Murder | Drugs | Fraud | Mischief | Robbery | Theft | Sexual Assault

 At Acumen Law Corporation, we also have considerable experience defending those charged with trafficking in controlled substances or cultivating marijuana.
 Police will often use undercover tactics to target those suspected of running dial-a-dope lines.
 Typically, those who are arrested were targeted by an undercover police officer who arranged a meeting to purchase drugs from the accused.
 Many of those who are accused are young people, often lured into drug trafficking by the promise of easy money.
 We have a successful track record of turning young people away from the drug dealer lifestyle.

 Often, those charged with marijuana cultivation offences are not criminals.
 They are good people who simply wanted to grow a few plants for personal consumption at home.
 However, government is strongly opposed to marijuana cultivation and the maximum sentence for this type of offence can be up to seven years.
 In many cases, we have been successful in defending marijuana cultivation charges.
 Our clients have included people arrested while running away from a marijuana grow operation, living in a home above the grow-op, and even working inside a grow-operation.
+If you have been accused of a drug-related crime, call us now for a free consultation.

 Fraud cases are often considered financial crimes involving complex police investigations.
 Upon conviction, the most serious cases of fraud are accompanied with two-year minimum prison sentences.
 For instances of fraud affecting the public market price of stocks, shares or anything sold to the public, the punishment can be up to 14 years imprisonment.